mofunsky/soundtouch-android/README.md

 Currently capable of time-stretching and pitch shifting.

-It is alpha, use at your own risk.
 Please see issues for a list of known limitations.

 Currently only supports Androids with an FPU (armeabi-v7a).